electronicbits/neo/README.md

 # Neo

-Manage your CI/CD pipelines without build or deployment agents using AWS code tools.
+Manage your CI/CD pipelines without build or deployment **agents** using AWS code tools.

 ![neo vs agent](https://github.com/electronicbits/neo/blob/master/neo.gif "neo vs agent")

-Assume less responsibilities, while at the same time achieving the same goal.
+AWS CodeBuild and CodeDeploy are designed to remove concerns about provisioning, managing and scaling build and deployment servers by providing ready-to-deploy software packages for building, testing and deploying code on popular platforms (including Windows Server)

+Neo aims to take advantage of those services by providing an easy to use yml to cloudformation pipeline generator.

 ## Advantages: